Trump questions Biden’s mental capacity after ex-VP says 120 million dead from COVID

-President Trump appeared stunned Thursday when he heard that former Vice President Joe Biden’s said 120 million people had died from COVID-19.
+President Trump appeared stunned Thursday when he heard that former Vice President Joe Biden said 120 million people had died from COVID-19.

 The presumptive Democratic presidential nominee reportedly made his comment during a campaign event in Pennsylvania.
 About 126,000 Americans have passed away from the coronavirus pandemic as of Thursday.